Skip to main content

 • “However, that being said, it has many glitches and difficulties with the current tools not always working or being difficult to navigate.”

-• “Menus and buttons are confusing; drawing or placing new countries sometimes works, sometimes glitches.”
+• “Menus and buttons are confusing, and drawing or placing new countries sometimes works but sometimes causes glitches.”

 • optimization